 What are drug detox drinks?

-Drug detox drinks are beverages people consume to pass specific drug tests such as urine, blood, saliva, or hair testing.
+Drug detox drinks are beverages people consume to bypass detection from specific drug tests such as urine, blood, saliva, or hair testing.
 Drug detox drinks come in many forms and have variations specifically designed for meth, marijuana, cocaine, and other commonly tested substances.

 Drug detox drinks act in various ways, from hiding the presence of drugs to destroying them in the specimen or interfering with substances used in laboratory testing.[1]

-Oxidizing adulterants, a prevalent category of substances used for passing urine drug tests, oxidize the drugs or their metabolites, thus hindering their interaction with drug-testing substances.
-Other oxidizing agents interfere with the reagents used in drug tests.[1][3]
-Typical oxidizing adulterants include nitrites, pyridinium, chromium, bleach, and peroxide.[1][3]
+- Oxidizing adulterants: These substances oxidize the drugs or their metabolites, thus hindering their interaction with drug testing.
+It is a prevalent category of detox drinks used for passing urine drug tests.
+Other oxidizing agents interfere with the reagents used in drug tests.
+[1][3] Typical oxidizing adulterants include nitrites, pyridinium, chromium, bleach, and peroxide.[1][3]

 Multiple laboratories have devised specific testing to recognize the presence of these drinks within drug tests and, therefore, preclude adulterated specimens.[2][3]

 People who abuse substances will often attempt to cleanse their bodies of drugs with detox drinks before having to take a mandated drug test.
-Common examples of drugs people take detox drinks for include:
+Common examples of substances people take detox drinks for can be found below.
+Some ingredients typically used to bypass their drug tests are also listed accordingly.

 Detox drinks for cocaine